nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > If not specified, attendance will default to 0.

 Example:
-* `student /name John Doe /gender male /contact 98765432 /email johnd@gmail.com /address 311, Clementi Ave 2, #02-25 /subject Physics /classes 7A /attendance 0`
+* `student /name John Doe /gender male /contact 98765432 /email johnd@example.com /address 311, Clementi Ave 2, #02-25 /subject Physics /classes 7A,7B /attendance 0 /nok Bob Doe /emergency 87654321` Adds a student with:
+  * the name John Doe
+  * the gender male
+  * the contact number 9876 5432
+  * the email address johnd@example.com
+  * the address 311, Clementi Ave 2, #02-25
+  * the subject taken as Physics
+  * the classes 7A and 7B
+  * a starting attendance of 0 days
+  * the next of kin whose name is Bob Doe
+  * an emergency contact 8765 4321

 ### Adding a teacher: `teacher`